gtjoseph/asterisk-config/README.md

 # asterisk-config

-An Asterisk config file parser that processes templates, includes, and additions.
+An Asterisk config file parser that processes templates, includes, and section additions.
 Can be used via AMI or on local files.

 ## Install